Play to Participate

 From April to July 2026:● Board game evenings

-Project end and follow Up● You can continue your journey with us.
+Project end and follow Up ● You can continue your journey with us.
 Our association builds an active community in Berlin and gives participants the opportunity to implement their own ideas and projects or work together with others.● In 2026, we are planning many follow-up events, board game evenings, workshops on 3D-printing and much more.

 Participation requirements and obligations and fee

-Application
+Application form

-What if I don't fit into the application criteria but would still like to take part?
+What if I don't fit into the application criteria but still would like to take part?

 We recommend that you fill out the form even if you do not meet all the criteria